pauleppers/sql-challenge/README.md

-# SQL of Employee Database: A Mystery in Two Parts
+# SQL of an Employee Database: A Mystery in Two Parts

 #### Data Modeling
 Create an ERD of the tables using [http://www.quickdatabasediagrams.com](http://www.quickdatabasediagrams.com).